 The last 2 weeks of our 2018 vacation were spent on a Rick Steves tour through Germany, Switzerland, and Austria.
 The tour had a driver to do the hard part for us, driving our group through 3 countries in 2 weeks.
 It was truly a fast and furious adventure seeing as many of the top sites as quickly as possible.
 We loved that experience because it was so well organized, had the most amazing guide we could ever ask for, and we made a ton of good friends within our group!

 Those 3 big vacations taught us to love life as travelers.
 But we knew we wanted to unlearn a lot of the fast-paced travel behaviors we had adopted in order to enjoy a slower life as nomads.
 To quote Akaisha Kaderli of Retire Early Lifestyle, “Since travel is our lifestyle, we don’t exactly ‘vacation’ anymore.”
 Billy and Akaisha Kaderli are people we have learned a lot from.
-We have scoured their website, books, and Facebook page for ideas and absorbed a wealth of information from them.
+We scoured Billy and Akaisha’s website, books, and Facebook page for ideas and absorbed a wealth of information from them.

 Now that we are full-time travelers ourselves, we are very committed to “slow travel.”
 We are not rushing around cities like tourists.
 We appreciate the opportunity to see some of the important sites in the cities we live in because they are valuable to their residents and cultures.
 But we don’t want to recreate the frantic pace we had before now.
 Our slow travel goals are focused on living like locals as much as possible.
 We want to make homes for ourselves while traveling.
 Today we are basically “playing house” in different areas so we can find places we want to return to and stay in for longer periods of time.

 As slow travelers, some of our days are spent taking long walks and not much else.
 Other days are spent mostly reading, writing, and relaxing.
 In 2018 while in Paris we connected with the Senior Nomads, Debbie and Michael Campbell, by email.
 We were tickled when they called us “New Nomads” and grateful to get their advice by email and Skype.
 Their appreciation for slow travel is one of many things that caught our eye.
 In their post from Singapore they wrote, “We’ve always loved puzzles and we’ll do one if we are staying someplace for a while and have a big table.
 It is part of “living our daily lives” in other peoples homes and reminds us we are not in a hurry.”
-We really enjoy the entertaining and insightful travel stories they share on their website.
+We really enjoy the entertaining and insightful travel stories they share on the Senior Nomads’ website.

 As New Nomads, we are interested in getting to know the people, food, neighborhoods, art, and history of each place we visit.
 Just like we did when we lived in Seattle.
 We are cooking for ourselves most of the time, socializing with locals and fellow travelers as much as possible, and exploring the same areas the locals recommend and explore themselves.